Mid-year disruptions in the financial markets can raise questions about how to include sudden market gains or losses in your MaxiFi plan.

 - If you receive an unexpected bonus in the middle of the calendar year, just add that to labor earnings if it does not involve FICA tax, create a Special Receipt taxable at ordinary rates.

-But in order to account for dramatic market activity, up or down, you can use either of the following two approaches to adjust for your updated expectation about a safe return assumption for the current year:
+But in order to account for dramatic market activity, up or down, you can use the following approach to adjust for your updated expectation about a safe return assumption for the current year:

 Changing Return Rates